jcourtney5/demo-project/README.md

 **Decision**: Put test data in EmployeeData wrapper class to separate from controllers<br>
 **Why**: Abstracts data from api controllers so can be modified in the future for a real database or external services

+**Decision**: Built classes for paycheck calculator, deductions calculator and each deduction rule **Why**: Wanted to be able to develop and test each one in isolation and make it expandable for the future

+**Decision**: Added unit tests project to test paycheck and deduction classes<br>
+**Why**: The calculations are complex and hard to test all permutation and edge cases at the API level so added unit tests to help with that

+**Decision**: PaycheckCalculatorBuilder just manually builds DeductionsCalculator with the hardcoded data<br>
+**Why**: Used the rules and values from the requirements but in production this would need to be data driven and support more rules and configuration

 **Decision**: Paycheck calculator is pretty simple right now and returns a "sample" paycheck, not even with a date range yet<br>
-**Why**: Focused on deductions and the basic salary calculation, there are a ton of features still to add to make it fully functional
+**Why**: Focused on deductions and the basic salary calculation from the requirements, there are still a ton of features to add to make it fully functional

+**Decision**: Didn't change the port in the Integration Tests which was one of the tasks<br>
+**Why**: Ran out of time but would have liked to look into loading url and port from something like a config file

 **Decision**: AgeDeductionRule doesn't take any date range into account in case age changes during the year from one paycheck to the next<br>
-**Why**: Paycheck and PaycheckCalculator didn't support proper date ranges yet so couldn't account for this
+**Why**: Couldn't account for this yet since Paycheck and PaycheckCalculator don't support proper date ranges

 ## Things to improve and discuss